pankajr141/ipsniffer/README.md

 ```shell
 sip
 ```
-Enter the interface you want to sniff.
+Enter the interface no you want to sniff.
 #### General interface are
 * eth0
 * em1